Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Use the Outer Padding tweak to adjust the space around the footer.

 - The footer takes the same background color as your main content area.

 - For sub-pages in an Index, the Index landing page displays below the footer.

 To create a seamless browsing experience, we recommend keeping Ajax loading enabled.
 Occasionally, Ajax may conflict with embedded custom code.
-If you’re troubleshooting issues with embedded custom code, you can disable Ajax by unchecking Enable Ajax Loading in the Style Editor.
+If you’re troubleshooting issues with embedded custom code, you can disable Ajax by unchecking Enable Ajax Loading in Site Styles.

 Because Squarespace templates are built with responsive design, your site will adjust on mobile devices to better fit the format of that device.
 You can use Device View to see how your site will look on different devices.
 For general information, visit How will my site appear on a mobile device?